The-Old-Castle-Defense/docs/rewards-after-the-siege.md

 10. **PlayerR = 8000 * 0.4572 = 3657.6**

 ## Reward for Investors
-Investors can invest {{tt}} in one Faction or both.
+Investors can invest {tt} in one Faction or both.
 But only one Faction is declared winner for each siege.
-It should be noted that each Investor acts by their own will and receives rewards based on where, when, and how much {{tt}} is invested.\
+It should be noted that each Investor acts by their own will and receives rewards based on where, when, and how much {tt} is invested.\
-Investors receive rewards depending on how much {{tt}} has been invested in the winning Faction.
+Investors receive rewards depending on how much {tt} has been invested in the winning Faction.
 With each Battle, the "weight" of investments falls.\
 Learn more: